eclipse-archived/ceylon-lang.org/documentation/1.3/tour/initialization.md

-If the class directly extends `Basic`, and the constructor does not explicitly delegate to another constructor, it is understood to implicitly delegate to initializer of `Basic`.
+If the class directly extends `Basic`, and the constructor does not explicitly delegate to another constructor, it is understood to implicitly delegate to the initializer of `Basic`.

 Constructors of a class which does not directly extend `Basic` _must_ explicitly delegate.